SPCSR/DisplayTemplates/Search Display Templates/Table Layout with Sorting Templates (CSWP)/README.md

 **Usage**
-These files need to be uploaded to the master page gallery: **http://your-site/_catalogs/masterpage/**.

-More information can be found on the following blog post: http://www.eliostruyf.com/grouping-search-results-with-display-templates-for-the-cswp/
+More information can be found on the following blog post: http://www.eliostruyf.com/table-layout-display-template-with-managed-property-sorting/